 A new cookbook always makes a great, budget-friendly gift for any home chef, especially if they also like to display cookbooks as decor like I do.
 Whether they're a beginner looking to develop their skills or are trying to expand their vegetarian dish options, these cookbooks would make great additions to their kitchens.
 If you want to spend a little more, pair it with a cookbook stand, or, if you know they prefer to reference recipes digitally, skip the cookbook and stick to a stand that works for both books and tablets or phones.
 For a more decorative gift, this fun citrus print recipe box from Kate Spade would make the perfect home for their select favorite family recipes.
 Personalize the gift by filling out a recipe card or two with some of your favorite recipes to start their collection.

 If you're shopping for a beginner chef who's still building their cookware collection or a seasoned chef who has worn their cookware out and is in need of replacements, you can't go wrong with these staples.
 Free of PTFE, this non-toxic cookware from Caraway, which is Food Network's pick for best overall non-toxic cookware, consists of non-stick ceramic, aluminum core, & stainless steel handles and is safe to go in the oven up to 550 degrees!
 Plus, this bundle is available in fun trendy colors and comes with convenient storage for pans and lids for easy organizing.
-The internet-famous, multi-purpose Always Pan from Our Place, a classic Le Creuset Dutch oven and a budget-friendly Lodge cast-iron pan would also make excellent gifts.
+A set of textured baking sheets for roasting veggies, a cast-iron Dutch oven on mega-sale and a budget-friendly Lodge cast-iron pan would also make excellent gifts.